E$^2$CM: Early Exit via Class Means for Efficient Supervised and Unsupervised Learning: Acknowledgment

 \section{Acknowledgment}

-This work was supported in part by the NSF Award CCF-1814717, and in part by an award from the University of Illinois at Chicago Discovery Partners Institute Seed Funding Program.
+This work was supported in part by Army Research Lab (ARL) under Grant W911NF-21-2-0272, National Science Foundation (NSF) under Grant CNS-2148182, and by an award from the University of Illinois at Chicago Discovery Partners Institute Seed Funding Program.